If you’ve tried several over the counter sinus medications to relieve your sinus headaches with no luck there may be a good reason.

-SAMS research recruited the first 100 people to respond to their local ad.
+A study called 'SAMS' recruited the first 100 people to respond to their local ad.
 The ad asked those to come forward who believed they had sinus headache.
 Each participant was carefully examined in a 90 minute evaluation and imaging tests were conducted.

 Are these your symptoms?